Hand, Wrist, Shoudler & Elbow Surgery in Milton Keynes

 The hand and wrist are made up of many different bones, there are 27 bones alone in the hand and a further 13 in the wrist, including 8 carpal bones therefore the opportunity for you to feel pain where some of these joints are located is high.

-Treatment for upper limb pain
+Treatments available for upper limb pain

 At Blakelands Hospital we have a highly experienced and professional team of Orthopaedic Surgeons that can diagnose, treat and manage all types of hip and lower limb orthopaedic problems.